aniskhan25/hmsc/docs/source/plan.rst

 ~~~~~~~~~~~~~~~~~

 This document outlines the manner in which the project will be planned
 and executed.
-It describes the project’s development process: how and
+It describes the project's development process.
+It
-when different activities will be undertaken, when stakeholders will be
-consulted, how and when the software will be released, and how changes
-to the software will be tracked.
-It contains additional information on
+contains additional information on development tools used.
-development tools that the team will use.
-As requirements analysis and
-further project planning is performed, this document will describe the
-work performed (and to be performed) on the project.

 Abbreviations and Glossary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-PO
-  Product owner; main stakeholder of the project.
+HMSC
+  Hierarchical Modelling of Species Communities software name.
+CSC
+  Finnish IT Center for Science primary stakeholder.

 References
 ~~~~~~~~~~

-..
-Provide references to all internal and external documents.
-External
-.. references will include industrial standards.
-Document identifier
-..
-Document title

 +--------------+------------------------------+-------------------------------------+
 | **Document** | **Document Title**           | **URL**                             |